 In addition, people can request and receive the information electronically.

-A good place to start is to ensure is that your organisation, and staff, understand and recognise Subject Access Request.
+A good place to start is to ensure is that your organisation, and staff, understand and recognise Subject Access Requests.
 For example, if somebody asks why you are holding their personal data it doesn’t necessarily mean that they are requesting their data.
-Developing procedures to clearly identify the scope of a Subject Access request will ensure that you have a definitive point when the clock starts ticking.
+Developing procedures to clearly identify the scope of a Subject Access Request is therefore highly beneficial.

 What is a Subject Access Request?